euotiniel/validation-box/README.md

 ## Valdation Box

-The only validation library you'll ever need.
-Say goodbye to regex...
+The only validation library (with regex) you need.

+It's:

+- lightweight;
+- zero-dependency;
+- fast;
+- developer-friendly;
+- type-safe.